040code/040code/_posts/2018-09-04-fsf-backend.md

 ### Reinvent the social web
 Rating: :star: :star: :star: :star:

 André Staltz ([@andrestaltz](https://twitter.com/andrestaltz)) explained the problems we have with the current generation of social networks.
 Are the realy open, free, innovative?
 Can we trust and respect people in the network.
-He explained passionated how we can change the future with decentralized networks sunch as [scuttlebutt](https://www.scuttlebutt.nz/).
+He explained passionated how we can change the future with decentralized networks such as [scuttlebutt](https://www.scuttlebutt.nz/).

 ### Open Gateway - Decentralized IoT